-- NiMH Abbreviation for nickel-metal hydride.
-Rechargeable NiMH batteries offer high-current handling and much greater resistance to the "memory" effect.
+- mAh Abbreviation for milliamp hour.
+A measure of the capacity of the battery pack.
+The higher the number, the longer the battery will last between recharges. - Neutral position The standing position that the servos seek when the transmitter controls are at the neutral setting. - NiMH Abbreviation for nickel-metal hydride.
+Rechargeable NiMH batteries offer high current handling, and much greater resistance to the "memory" effect.
 NiMH batteries generally allow higher capacity than NiCad batteries.
 They can last up to 500 charge cycles.
-A peak charger designed for NiMH batteries is required for optimal performance. - Receiver The radio unit inside your model that receives signals from the transmitter and relays them to the servos. - Servos Small motor units in your model that operates the steering and throttle mechanisms. - Transmitter The hand-held radio unit that sends throttle and steering instructions to your model. - Trim The fine-tuning adjustment of the neutral position of the servos, made by adjusting the steering trim knob on the face of the transmitter. - 2-channel radio system The TQi radio system, consisting of the receiver, the transmitter, and the servos.
-The system uses two channels: one to operate the throttle and one to operate the steering.
+A peak charger designed for NiMH batteries is required for optimal performance. - Receiver The radio unit inside your model that receives signals from the transmitter and relays them to the servos. - Servo Small motor units in your model that operates the steering and throttle mechanisms. - Transmitter The hand-held radio unit that sends throttle and steering instructions to your model. - Trim The fine-tuning adjustment of the neutral position of the servos, made by adjusting the throttle and steering trim knobs on the face of the transmitter.
+Note: The Multi Function knob must be programmed to serve as a throttle trim adjustment. - 3-channel radio system The TQi radio system, consisting of the receiver, the transmitter, and the servos.
+The system uses three channels: one to operate the throttle, one to operate the steering and an optional third channel.